vjubea/RaDoTech-Health-Device-Simulation/README.md

 Nigel Wanga, Thomas Roche, Vlad Jubea

 # Member Contributions:
-Nigel Wanga - GUI Interface (majority of code in mainwindow; all code designing the graphical side of GUI)
+Nigel Wanga - GUI Interface (majority of code in mainwindow; all code designing the graphical side of GUI).

 Thomas Roche - design + implementation for model, scanner, and about half of the design + implementation for profile and snapshot.
-Most documentation
+Most documentation.

-Vlad Jubea - Use cases, database design + implementation, half the work on profile and snapshot, integrating DBManager with the model, and much of the work integrating model etc. with mainwindow.
+Vlad Jubea - Use cases, all Database design + implementation + testing, partly integrating DBManager with the model, half the work on profile and snapshot,
+            full Profile page and subpages from it in mainwindow, and much of the work integrating other pages of mainwindow with the model.

 # Codebase & Executables:
 /src contains all .cpp and .h files.
 It can be built using the VM's QTcreator or run like any other program.